lammps/lammps/doc/src/Build_extras.rst

    .. tab:: CMake build

-      This is the recommended build recipe: no additional settings are normally needed besides ``-D PKG_USER-COLVARS=yes``.
+      This is the recommended build procedure for using Colvars in LAMMPS.
+No additional settings are normally needed besides ``-D PKG_USER-COLVARS=yes``.

    .. tab:: Traditional make